Hisham's Palace

 Hisham's Palace (قصر هشام DIN), also known as Khirbat al-Mafjar (خربة المفجر), is an important early Islamic archaeological site in the city of Jericho, in the West Bank in Palestine.
 Built by the Umayyad dynasty in the first half of the 8th century, it is one of the so-called Umayyad desert castles.
 It is located 3 km north of Jericho's city center, in an area governed by the Palestinian National Authority (PNA).
 The palace was used until the 11th century, and it may have been destroyed by an earthquake in 1033.

 Spreading over 60 ha, the site consists of three main parts: a palace, an ornate bath complex, and an agricultural estate.
 The entire complex – palace, baths, and farm – was connected to nearby springs by an elaborate water system.
 The site is on the tentative list of World Heritage Sites and has been open to the public since 2021.
+The palace has one of the largest continuous mosaic floors in the world covering nearly 850 m2.

 Location

 Hisham's Palace was established north of Jericho's urban centre.
 It was separated from Jericho by the Wadi Nueima.
 The archaeologist Michael Jennings suggests that the separation provided protection as Jericho was at the time a mostly Christian settlement.
-Its position that meant accessing the main water source in the area, the Ayn al-Sultan spring, was impractical.
+Its position meant accessing the main water source in the area, the Ayn al-Sultan spring, was impractical.
 Instead, the palace drew its water from springs at Naaran to the north-west.
 Aqueducts were built to transport water from the springs to the palace.
 The palace was immediately east of a road running north from Jericho, through the Jordan Valley, and connecting to Damascus.